JuliaML/LossFunctions.jl/docs/losses/interface.rst

 observation (singular).
 In fact, all losses are implemented on single observations under the hood.
 The core function to compute the value of a loss is :func:`value`.
-We will see throughout the documentation that it allows for a lot of different method signatures to accomplish a variety of tasks.
+We will see throughout the documentation that this function allows for a lot of different method signatures to accomplish a variety of tasks.

 .. function:: value(loss, target, output) -> Number